DylanMeeus/springboot_jwt_blog/_posts/2015-09-10-jwt-authentication-with-observables.markdown

 ...
 ```

-The `authenticated` operator will check for a JWT in local storage and if there is one, it will return an observable by mapping out an object with the route for our request and the jwt.
+The `authenticated` operator will check for a JWT in local storage, and if there is one, it will return an observable by mapping out an object with the route for our request and the JWT.

 Next, we can make use of this operator in our `secretQuoteStream` by passing in the route we want to make the request to.
 In this case, it's the route for secret quotes.